How to Remove an Invisible Bra From Your RV or Car

 The bra was a special clear plastic, in sheet form, that could be cut and glued to the front end of your RV.
-Since it was clear, it allowed your RV paint job to show through, and furthermore, it was also guaranteed to not block any UV rays from the sun, so the paint under the plastic would “age” and “fade” at the same rate as the paint that was not under the plastic.
-So, it was argued, you could remove it later and your paint job would be unchanged and you wouldn’t be able to tell if it was ever on your RV.
+Since it was clear, it allowed your RV paint job to show through.
+It was also guaranteed to not block any UV rays from the sun.
+So the paint under the plastic would age and fade at the same rate as the paint that was not under the plastic.
+So, it was argued, you could remove it later and your paint job would be unchanged, and you wouldn’t be able to tell if it was ever on your RV.

-Then you add the fact that it was guaranteed to meet these specifications for ten years, and you had a product everyone wanted on their RV.
-So, for the next five years or more, this invisible bra was placed on the majority of RV's sold.
+Then you add the fact that it was guaranteed to meet these specifications for 10 years, and you had a product everyone wanted on their RV.
+So, for the next five years or more, this invisible bra was placed on the majority of RVs sold.

 It was great.
 You had your front end protected, and your paint job looked great, it was invisible, right?

 Keep in mind that an invisible bra does NOT prevent bugs on your RV.
 It just collects them on an easier-to-clean surface.

 Bugs, from tiny mosquitoes to large strange things that seem to have wingspans that block out the sun, splatter onto your RV's front end.
 Some are just individual insects that have lost their way, I guess, while others travel in swarms that are so thick that when you drive through them it sounds like you have run into a sandstorm.